top of page

 When we say we can fathom something, it indicates that we have the ability to unravel its intricacies or penetrate its depths, often implying a comprehensive understanding.
 "Fathom" can also refer to the measurement of depth, particularly in nautical contexts, where it represents a unit of measurement equal to six feet, emphasizing the depth of the water.
 However, when used metaphorically, "fathom" highlights our capacity to delve into and make sense of intricate or puzzling concepts, situations, or ideas, ultimately gaining insight and clarity.

-Example sentences of fathom
+Example sentences containing fathom

 1. Even after years of study, scientists still struggle to fathom the full scope of the universe.